Innmind/LogReader/README.md

 The above example will print all messages that were logged at a critical level.

-**Note**: if parsing the `context` or `extra` attributes of a monolog line they won't be exposed as attributes in the `Log` object.
+**Note**: if parsing the `context` or `extra` attributes of a monolog line fail they won't be exposed as attributes in the `Log` object.
 This behaviour is implemented to not make the whole parsing fail due to this error.